-- Module B was out of service and in overall good condition. - The exterior walls of basin structures remain in good condition. - At the time of the inspection, mixers/motors were undergoing ongoing replacement to be replaced with fine bubble diffusers. - Clarifiers were in excellent condition.
+- Module B was in service and in overall good condition. - The exterior walls of basin structures remain in good condition. - At the time of the inspection, the replacement of mixers/motors to fine bubble diffusers was completed. - Clarifiers were in good condition.
 Corrosion was noted at the handwheels located on the top of the RAS pump building.
-At the time of inspection all clarifiers had underwent rehabilitation and replacement. - The RAS pumping station appeared to be in fair to good condition.
+At the time of inspection, all clarifiers had undergone recent rehabilitation and replacement. - At the time of inspection Clarifiers B-2 and B-4 had an issue with their respective drains. - The RAS pumping station appeared to be in fair to good condition.
 The pumps, piping, and valving showed light corrosion. - The WAS pumps and piping appeared to be in fair to good condition. - The RAS and WAS pump stations are scheduled for rehabilitation under the upcoming NRWWTP Facility Improvements - Biological project.